1 (818) 220-1492

 What is a sober companion?

-Is True North a clinical form of treatment?
+Is True North a clinical or medical service?

-No. True North is not a clinical or medical treatment provider.
-We do not diagnose, prescribe, or replace licensed professionals.
-We work alongside therapists, treatment centers, and clinicians to reinforce recovery in everyday life.
+No. We are not a clinical provider and do not diagnose or treat.
+We work alongside licensed professionals to reinforce recovery in everyday life.

 How do we get started?